imohamadnashaat/imohamadnashaat/README.md

 Backend Developer
 -----------------

-Backend developer skilled in JavaScript, TypeScript, Node.js, and React for building scalable and dependable applications. with good experience in quality assurance, efficient in project management, server management, and troubleshooting.
-Dedicated to staying current on new technology and best practices.
+I am a skilled Backend Developer with experience in QA.
+I have experience building scalable and dependable applications using JavaScript, TypeScript, Node.js, and React.
+I have a proven ability to work independently and as part of a team, with strong problem-solving and troubleshooting skills.
+I am dedicated to staying current on new technologies and best practices.

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [imohamadnashaat.com](http://imohamadnashaat.com)